dftbplus/recipes/docs/defect/carbon2d-elec.rst

   ./run.sh

-When the program has finished, look up the Fermi-level and visualize the DOS and PDOS contributions.
+When the program has finished, look up the Fermi level and visualize the DOS and PDOS contributions.
 The necessary commands are collected in `showdos.sh`::

   ./showdos.sh